Tricritical Kibble-Zurek scaling in Rydberg atom ladders

 where $\operatorname{SWAP}$ interchanges the atoms of each rung.
 The operator can be equivalently written as $\widetilde{M}=\operatorname{SWAP}_1(I_2+\operatorname{SWAP}_2(\cdots +\operatorname{SWAP}_{L-1}(I_L+\operatorname{SWAP}_L)\cdots))$, which facilitates an efficient matrix-product operator (MPO) calculation.
-Unlike the ordered Binder ratio, which we choose the peak, the disordered Binder ratio exhibits a valley when tangentially passing through the tricritical point, as shown in End Matter Fig.~\ref{Fig:Potts_disorder}(a).
-The disordered Binder valleys are collected, and the data collapse is shown in Fig.~\ref{Fig:slow}(d), which is fully consistent with the scaling relation in Eq.~\eqref{eq:scaling2}.
+Unlike the ordered Binder ratio, which we choose the peak, the disordered Binder ratio exhibits a valley when tangentially passing through the tricritical point, as shown in Supplementary Note 3.
+The disordered Binder valleys are collected, and the data collapse is shown in Fig.~\ref{Fig:slow}{d}, which is fully consistent with the scaling relation in Eq.~\eqref{eq:scaling2}. \\

-\emph{A dynamical analog of Zamolodchikov's $c$-theorem.---} Quantum dynamics can be roughly classified by its characteristic time scale, with adiabaticity and quench the two opposite limits.
+\textbf{Dynamical Zamolodchikov's $c$-theorem} \\ Quantum dynamics can be roughly classified by its characteristic time scale, with adiabaticity and quench the two opposite limits.
 In the case of KZ, a natural parameter is the ramping speed $s$, and $s$ is generally assumed to be small so that the physics is well controlled by the critical point.
 In previous discussions, this is also the regime we focused on.
 Now we go slightly beyond and focus on an intermediate-speed ramping.

-Heuristically, upon inspecting the phase diagram in Fig.~\ref{Fig:setup}(c) with a 0d tricritical point and a 1d critical line, we expect only the neighboring region of the tricritical point to be controlled by its universal property, and as one moves far away the Ising/Potts criticality takes over.
-The argument can be made more precise by examining the RG flow around the tricritical point, see Fig.~\ref{Fig:fast}(a).
+Heuristically, upon inspecting the phase diagram in Fig.~\ref{Fig:setup}{c} with a 0d tricritical point and a 1d critical line, we expect only the neighboring region of the tricritical point to be controlled by its universal property, and as one moves far away the Ising/Potts criticality takes over.
+The argument can be made more precise by examining the RG flow around the tricritical point, see Fig.~\ref{Fig:fast}{a}.
 One sees that far away from the tricritical point, the RG flow generically takes a detour near the critical line, thus inheriting criticality from the latter~\cite{wang2025kink,li2025random}.
-Returning to dynamics, it follows that only with a slow enough ramping can the tricritical exponents be observed.
-As the ramping speed increases, there should be a crossover to Ising/Potts exponents.
-This is fully supported by numerical simulations with rampings of slow to intermediate speed, as shown in Fig.~\ref{Fig:fast}(b, c).
-In the numerics we choose a sweet-spot direction of ramping, along which criticality extends the farthest in the ground state~\cite{supp}.